 What is the best compression garment for lymphedema?

-Compression therapy garments for lymphedema come in various materials, styles, compression levels, colors and even patterns.
-Your therapist or clinician will help determine which product choice is best based upon the phase of treatment, your activity level and your lifestyle.
+Compression therapy garments for lymphedema come in various materials, styles, compression levels, colors, and even patterns.
+Your therapist or clinician will help determine which product choice is best based on the phase of treatment, your activity level, and your lifestyle.